 How much of your home do you own?

-If you own less than 20% of your home then you won’t come out with much to show by selling your home.
-Depending on how much of your home you owe, you really can come out with quite a bit of money to help tackle your debt.
-For example, a couple that has owned their home for 30 years, raised a family, and are now empty nesters are likely to be nearly down paying off a 30 year mortgage.
-With kids out of the house, selling their home may be something to consider because having a full-sized, single family home may no longer serve the same purpose.
+If you own less than 20% of your home then you shouldn’t sell your home.
+Depending on how much money you owe on your house, it can be beneficial to sell.
+For example, a couple that has owned their home for 30 years are likely to be nearly down paying off a 30 year mortgage, selling their home may be something to consider since they may not need their home.
 That couple has a few options–perhaps selling their home and downsizing or refinancing their mortgage to help pay down their debts.
 The amount of home that you own matters when considering selling your home to pay off debt.

 You may consider speaking to an attorney about bankruptcy if you owe too much debt and your equity amount is less than the bankruptcy exemption for your state, meaning that the equity is covered in a bankruptcy.
 You may consider taking this Chapter 13 Repayment Calculator to estimate whether you qualify for a Chapter 13 and whether your equity would potentially be protected.